ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 ### Sum

-Selects using the mysql `sum` function and returns the result.
+Selects using the MySQL `sum` function and returns the result.

 ```php
 // SQL: select sum(`number_of_visits`) from `people` limit 0, 1